-As the figures below confirm, exclusive breastfeeding up to 6 months in this country is only 1%.
+As the figures below confirm, exclusively breast feeding for up to 6 months in this country is only 1%.
 It starts off well, up to 81% but quickly drops off.
-Please scroll down to see the figures www.unicef.org.uk/babyfriendly/about/breastfeeding-in-the-uk/ Exclusively breastfeeding means only feeding baby's breastmilk.
-Over the years of teaching hypnobirthing and seeing the difference it has made to new parents approaching the birth of their babies, often from positions full of fear and self doubt, to being fully involved in the decision making and going forward into their birth as a united team full of excitement and anticipation.
+Please scroll down to see the figures www.unicef.org.uk/babyfriendly/about/breastfeeding-in-the-uk/Exclusively breastfeeding means only feeding baby's breastmilk.
+Over the last 11 years of teaching hypnobirthing and seeing the difference it has made to new parents approaching the birth of their babies, often from positions of fear and self doubt, to being fully involved in the decision making and going forward into their birth as a united team full of excitement and anticipation.
 This has kept me believing that hypnobirthing really does make a difference to HOW you birth your babies.
-And then the postnatal period comes.
+Then the postnatal period comes.
 And with it the tiredness, unrealistic expectations, obstacles and pressures of new parenting, while trying to cope and recover from birth.
 It can be overwhelming.
 I have even heard new mothers saying this period was harder than the birth.
 This is where Hypno Breastfeeding can help.
 If hypnobirthing was used initially in the birth, it is a continuation of that process.
 Otherwise, it is learning to use relaxation and hypnosis to calm the busy active 'thinking' brain, or conscious mind, and activate the deeper more powerful sub-conscious mind.

 Its calming!
 By producing feel good hormones

 Using hypnosis to tap into the enormously powerful subconscious mind

 Parents who choose to breast feed their babies.